-Kevin Bacon and Kyra Sedgwick have been together for over three decades and yet, they don’t believe there’s any grand secret to a successful relationship.
-Rather, they’ve spoken openly about their sheer luck in love, as well as the importance of the simple things that can really make a difference.
+Kevin Bacon and Kyra Sedgwick are celebrating 34-years of marriage yet they don’t believe there’s any grand secret to a successful relationship.
+Rather, they’ve spoken openly about their sheer luck in love, as well as the importance of the simple things that can make a difference.

-It’s a sentiment she also shared with New York Post in 2021, saying, “Honestly, we just got lucky, there’s no secret.”
-Taking a walk down memory lane, she noted how easily and unexpectedly things can change in the blink of an eye, for better or worse.
+It’s a sentiment she also shared with New York Post in 2021, taking a walk down memory lane, Sedgwick noted how easily and unexpectedly things can change in the blink of an eye, for better or worse.
 “If someone had told me when I was 21 that I was going to be married and have a kid by 23, I would have told them they were out of their minds because I was very ambitious, I was very independent,” she admitted.
 “And then suddenly I met this person and it was like, well this was it.”
 When it comes down to it, however, “We’re just really lucky, and it’s not hard.”